JD Alumni Counseling

 We also invite you to visit the Job Search Resources and Practice Areas sections of our homepage, where you will find everything from general information on cover letters and interviewing to specific information on different career paths (password may be required).

-Recent graduates (who have graduated in the past two years) are invited to schedule an appointment with Jeannie Musslewhite, Assistant Director for Recent Graduates.
-Feel free to schedule an appointment online or by calling the front desk at (202) 662-9300.
-The Class of 2014 is also eligible to participate in the Georgetown Law Entry Into Practice (EIP) Program, which is designed to help new graduates who have not yet found employment.
-Click here for more information.
+Recent JD graduates (who have graduated in the past two years) are invited to schedule an appointment with Amy Killoran, Associate Director for Recent Graduates.
+The Class of 2015 JD graduates are also eligible to participate in the Georgetown Law Entry Into Practice (EIP) Program, which is designed to help new graduates who have not yet found employment.
+Other opportunities for recent alumni include fellowships in both the private sector and with public interest organizations.

 Access to Georgetown Law Job Postings and Web Resources